UjjwalNatani/QuizPlatform/README.md

 ### Getting Started:

-To get started with the app, simply clone this repository and follow the instructions in the README.md file to set up the development environment and run the app locally.
+To get started with the app, simply clone this repository and set up the development environment and run the app locally.

 ### Contribute: